MaxiHenk/hi_decklink_ros2/README.md

 | `opacity (int)` | The opacity of the keyed images in the range 0 (transparent) to 255 (opaque). |

 The subscriber node has been tested on:
-+ the stereo viewer of a clinical Intuitive da Vinci Si HD robotic system
 + the stereo viewer of a dVRK (da Vinci Research Kit)

 ## Using keying